bellirumon/Terafort_MyBurgerPlace/README.md

 # Terafort_MyBurgerPlace
-First game I'm working on in Terafort.
+The first game I'm working on in Terafort.
+A clone of My Burger Place (Playstore).